Biotronik's Osiro ultra-thin strut, sirolimus-eluting stent.

 The PRISON IV trial was funded by unrestricted research grants from Biotronik and Abbott Vascular.
 Teeuwen reported no relevant disclosures.

 Three TCT 2016 Trials Failed To Show Differences in Patient Outcomes With Bioreorbable Polymers

-There were three trials presented at TCT 2016 that compared metallic stents with bioresorbable polymers (including the Biosensor's Osiro and the Boston Scientific Synergy) to durable polymer stents (including the Medtronic Endeavor and Abbott Xience V).
+There were three trials presented at TCT 2016 that compared metallic stents with bioresorbable polymers (including the Biosensor's Osriro and the Boston Scientific Synergy) to durable polymer stents (including the Medtronic Endeavor and Abbott Xience V).
 The data from thee trials all showed there was no statistical difference between bioresorbable and non-bioresorbable polymer metallic stents.
 There were high hopes that bioresorbable polymer metallic DES would be a big step forward to further reduce rates of late stent thrombosis and in-stent restenosis.

 Read the related articles:

 For more information: www.crf.org